jeremylynch83/drjeremylynch/master.md

 ![](img/davf.svg)

-The cause of DAVF in a specific patient may not be always be discovered.
-In general they are not thought to be inherited from parents but instead caused by previous blood clots in the large draining veins of the brain (called venous thrombosis), head injuries, previous brain surgery, or brain infections.
-Some types of DAVF, termed "high-grade" fistulas, have a risk of bleeding into or around the brain which may have severe consequences.
-The risk is further increased following a previous bleed.
-Other types of fistula may have very little risk, termed "low-grade".
-Some patients have no symptoms and the DAVF is discovered incidentally on a CT or MRI scan.
-Nevertheless this does not mean that the DAVF carries no risk and further investigation is commonly [required](diagnosis).
+The exact cause of a dural arteriovenous fistula (DAVF) is often unknown.
+In most cases, DAVFs are not inherited but are thought to develop after events such as blood clots in the brain’s large draining veins (venous thrombosis), head injury, brain surgery, or infection.

+DAVFs are classified by risk.
+High-grade fistulas carry a significant chance of bleeding into or around the brain, especially if bleeding has occurred before, and this can have serious consequences.
+Low-grade fistulas have little or no risk of bleeding.

+Some patients have no symptoms, and the DAVF may be found incidentally on a CT or MRI scan.
+However, even when discovered by chance, further investigation is usually needed to assess potential risk.

+Here’s a cleaner, more structured version of your draft that makes the flow easier to follow while keeping it patient-friendly but accurate:

+---

+Good point — bleeding should be highlighted clearly, because it’s one of the most serious risks with DAVFs.
+Here’s how you could integrate it into the structured version you already have:

+---

 # Symptoms of DAVF {DAVF}

-A Dural Arteriovenous Fistula (DAVF) is an abnormal connection between an artery and a vein in the tough covering over the brain or spine (the dura).
-It is a rare, but serious condition.

-Not everyone with a Dural Arteriovenous Fistula will experience symptoms, and symptoms can vary based on the location and characteristics of the DAVF.
-The symptoms may develop gradually and subtly or can become suddenly apparent.
-If you experience any of these symptoms, especially the severe ones, it's important to seek immediate medical help.
+Not everyone with a **dural arteriovenous fistula (DAVF)** develops symptoms.
+When symptoms do occur, they can vary widely depending on the location of the DAVF and the way it affects blood flow.
+Some people develop symptoms gradually, while others may notice them suddenly.

-## Why do DAVF cause symptoms?
+## Why DAVFs Cause Symptoms

-Normally, blood flows from arteries to capillaries, then into veins.
-Arteries carry blood with a high amount of pressure from the heart, whereas veins carry blood back to the heart at a lower pressure.
-The capillaries are small, thin blood vessels in between, which act as a kind of 'buffer' system that slows down the flow of blood and allows for the exchange of nutrients and waste products between your blood and your body's cells.
+A DAVF creates an abnormal connection between high-pressure arteries and low-pressure veins, bypassing the normal capillary network.
+This leads to several possible problems:

+1. **Increased venous pressure**
-When a DAVF is present there is an abnormal direct connection between the high-pressure arteries and the low-pressure veins, bypassing the capillaries.
-This abnormal connection can cause high-pressure blood to flow directly into the veins, which are not designed to handle such high pressure.
-This increased pressure can dilate and even rupture the veins and small vessels around the DAVF, causing bleeding in or around the brain.
+   High-pressure arterial blood enters the veins, which are not designed to handle it.
+This can cause veins to stretch, dilate, or rupture, leading to bleeding in or around the brain.

+2. **Venous reflux (reverse blood flow)**
-In addition, the high-pressure blood flow can cause the blood in the veins to flow in the wrong direction, a condition called venous reflux.
-This venous reflux can lead to the congestion of blood and reduction of blood flow to certain areas of the brain or spinal cord.
-Over time, this can result in tissue damage and loss of function in the affected areas, which can cause symptoms such as weakness, numbness, or even seizures.
+   Blood may flow backwards in the veins, causing congestion and reduced blood flow in parts of the brain or spinal cord.
+Over time, this can damage tissue and cause symptoms such as weakness, numbness, or seizures.

+3. **Blood flow diversion**
-In addition, DAVFs can divert blood away from normal brain or spinal tissues.
-Because of this diversion, these areas may not receive enough oxygen and nutrients, which can cause various neurological symptoms.
+   Some DAVFs steal blood away from normal brain or spinal tissue.
+This can deprive those areas of oxygen and nutrients, resulting in neurological problems.

+4. **Location-specific effects**
-The specific symptoms a person experiences can depend on the location of the DAVF and the extent of blood flow disturbance it causes.
-For example, a DAVF located near the ear may lead to a symptom called pulsatile tinnitus, a whooshing or ringing noise in the ear that corresponds with the heartbeat.
+   The exact symptoms depend on where the DAVF is located.
+For example, a DAVF near the ear can cause **pulsatile tinnitus**—a whooshing sound that matches the heartbeat.

-## Neurological symptoms
+## Neurological Symptoms

-* Headaches: Unusual or chronic headaches that are different from previous headaches in pattern and intensity.
+* **Headaches** – New or persistent headaches, often different in pattern or severity from previous ones.
-* Visual disturbances: This can include blurry vision, double vision, or loss of vision.
+* **Visual disturbances** – Blurred vision, double vision, or partial loss of sight.
-* Problems with balance or coordination: Difficulty walking or clumsiness may be noticed.
+* **Balance and coordination problems** – Difficulty walking or clumsiness.
-* Weakness or numbness: This is typically on one side of the body.
+* **Weakness or numbness** – Often affecting one side of the body.

-## Auditory symptoms
+## Auditory Symptoms

-* Pulsatile tinnitus: This refers to a whooshing sound in the ears, typically in sync with the heartbeat.
+* **Pulsatile tinnitus** – A rhythmic whooshing or ringing sound in the ear, in sync with the heartbeat.

-## Severe symptoms
+## Severe Symptoms (Emergency)

+These are medical emergencies and require urgent assessment:

+* **Bleeding in or around the brain (intracranial haemorrhage)** – May present with sudden severe headache (“worst ever”), vomiting, loss of consciousness, or neurological deficits such as weakness or difficulty speaking.
-* Seizures: This is a sudden, uncontrolled electrical disturbance in the brain.
-It can cause changes in your behavior, movements or feelings, and in levels of consciousness.
-There are several types of seizures, but a typical, large, seizure consists of sudden collapse, loss of consciousness, and convulsions (body shaking rapidly and uncontrollably).
+* **Seizures** – Sudden, uncontrolled electrical activity in the brain.
+This may cause collapse, loss of consciousness, and convulsions (violent body shaking).

-* Stroke-like symptoms: This can include difficulty speaking, facial drooping, or sudden onset of weakness on one side of the body.
+* **Stroke-like symptoms** – Sudden weakness on one side, facial drooping, or difficulty speaking.

 # Diagnosis of DAVF {DAVF}